The Sharp-tailed Grouse

 matter, including seeds, leaves, berries, waste grain, buds, and flowers.

-They will also feed on insects in the summer.
+They will also feed on insects in the summer, particularly when breeding and

 Behavior: Primarily forages on the ground in the

 summer months.
 Will feed more often in trees and shrubs during the

 winter months, and can often be found roosting in trees (see photo to the

 Nesting: May and June in South Dakota, with courtship

 behavior on leks occurring earlier.
 The nest of a Sharp-tailed Grouse is a

 simple depression on the ground, lined with feathers, grasses, leaves, and other

 softer materials.
 The female lays between 6 and 16 eggs, and she alone